ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 We have four Jupyter notebooks in the tutorials this week.
 They will give you:

-- a quick introduction to Jupyter notebooks.
+- a quick tour of Jupyter notebooks.
 - a quick tour of Python programming language.
 - an overview of Python packages.
 - A quick example of working with some LIGO data in Jupyter.